-Much of the Relationships and Sex at Kingsmeadow takes place within Learning For Life days.
-A specialist team deliver the RSE Curriculum with support from professionals where appropriate.
+A specialist team deliver the RSE Curriculum with support from external professionals where appropriate.
 This team of staff are highly skilled and trained so we believe that they are usually the best people to work with the students on many of the RSE topics.
-RSE lessons are set within the wider context of the Learning For Life curriculum and focus more on the emotional aspects of development and relationships, although the physical aspects of puberty and reproduction are also included.
-The Science National Curriculum is delivered by staff in the science department.
-These lessons are more concerned with the physical aspects of development and reproduction, although the importance of relationships is not forgotten.
+RSE lessons are set within the wider context of the Character

+Learning curriculum and focus on the emotional aspects of development and relationships, although the physical aspects of puberty and reproduction are also included.